stonepros/stone/doc/man/8/stone-deploy.rst

 that holds the flags and information needed to determine what metadata from the configuration is to be used.

-A user can also opt to install only the repository without installing Ceph and its dependencies by using :option:`--repo` option.
+A user can also opt to install only the repository without installing Stone and its dependencies by using :option:`--repo` option.

 Usage::

-	ceph-deploy install [HOST][HOST...]
+	stone-deploy install [HOST][HOST...]

-Here, [HOST] is/are the host node(s) where Ceph is to be installed.
+Here, [HOST] is/are the host node(s) where Stone is to be installed.

 An option ``--release`` is used to install a release known as CODENAME (default: firefly).